Saturday, March 15, 2008

 Occasionally I’ve gotten into a little trouble or embarrassment because of this proclivity.

 This daydreaming was also how I joined the Democratic Party, why I came to be the boxing coach of St. Helena’s Parish CYO, and why I often found myself volunteering for extra shifts on the railroad or for extra masses as an usher.
-It’s only by sheer luck that I have never been sitting obliviously woolgathering with some guys at a bar while they all agree that we should tear off our clothes as one and run screaming out into the street naked or pull an armed robbery of the PSFS Bank or jump off the Benjamin Franklin Bridge.
+It’s only by sheer luck that I have never been sitting obliviously woolgathering with some guys at a bar while they all agreed that we should tear off our clothes as one and run screaming out into the street naked or pull an armed robbery of the PSFS Bank or jump off the Benjamin Franklin Bridge.

 So I knew that Larry and Elektra were chatting, I just had no idea what they were chatting about.
 Until Elektra tweaked my cheek and said, “Arnold, answer Larry.”

-“Um --” here we go again, I thought, desperately trying to tread water until I could figure out what the heck was going on.
+“Um —” here we go again, I thought, desperately trying to tread water until I could figure out what the heck was going on.

 “If you don’t want to say,” said Larry, “I understand.”